-Any budget accommodations to mid-range properties would likely be found outside the main tourist zones and in the west in Oranjestad, the capital where even hostels can be found (Hostel Room Aruba and Harmony Hostel) that can be a good option for those are on a tight budget.
+Any budget accommodations to mid-range properties would likely be found outside the main tourist zones and in the west in Oranjestad, the capital where even hostels can be found (Hostel Room Aruba and Harmony Hostel) that can be a good option for those who are on a tight budget.

 Average accommodation prices per night in Aruba: